Aihua0055/ComputationalArt/README.md

 * Color Harmonization
 * Gallery of Style Transfer.

-For a live [Demo](https://computationalartstudio.herokuapp.com/) has been deployed to Heroku.
+[A Live Demo](https://computationalartstudio.herokuapp.com/) has been deployed to Heroku.
 Please try it out, and have fun.

 ## Getting started